 A visit to Romania should definitely include a stop in the medieval city of Brasov, one of the most popular highlights of Transylvania.
-Check out a complete Brasov city guide which will help you organize your trip to Romania and answer many questions such as: How to reach Brasov?
+Check out a complete Brasov city guide that will help you organize your trip to Romania and answer many questions: How to reach Brasov?
 Things to do in Brasov?
 Where and what to eat in Brasov?
 Where to sleep?
 And finally, are the surroundings of Brasov worth exploring?

 How to reach Brasov?

-It’s very easy to reach Brasov even though it does not have an airport.
+It’s easy to reach Brasov even though it does not have an airport.
 It is located in the southern part of Transylvania, not too far from Bucharest, Romania’s capital city.
-From Bucharest’s Gara de Nord train station, there are trains leaving for Brasov almost every hour.
-The ride lasts around 2 1/2 hours and a ticket costs around 10 Euros.
+From Bucharest’s Gara de Nord train station, trains are leaving for Brasov almost every hour.
+The ride lasts around 2 1/2 hours, and a ticket costs around 10 Euros.

 Of course, there is also the possibility of taking a bus or renting a car.
-The cost will be higher in this case and the ride might last longer if you are travelling during the high season, during weekends and official holidays.
+The cost will be higher in this case, and the ride might last longer if you are traveling during the high season, during weekends, and on official holidays.

 Things to do in Brasov